 Admittedly, all of these factors are deeply related and difficult to consolidate into distinct entities.
 In short, in order to short-cut the threat-hunting process, we need a solution that (a) works with the best technologies, (b) provides advanced and relevant information, (c) reduces workload through automation or enrichment, and (d) provides some type of procedural structure for understanding and quantifying value.

-SOC Prime’s Threat Detection Marketplace
+SOC Prime’s Detection as Code platform

 We develop content for the top SIEM platforms in the industry.
 Whichever platform you currently use, or are considering potentially migrating to, we’ll be ready to supply you with the right detections.